 For decades, indeed, centuries, Thailand has been known by outsiders as "the exotic land of smiles."
 Millions of tourists visit Thailand every year, experiencing the always-smiling, friendly and accommodating Thai people.
 Yet behind the happy facade there is another world that is difficult for most foreigners to understand, especially in the Thai business context.
 Working with the Thais requires more than an ability to control one's emotions and a readiness to smile in all circumstances - although this is a good start.
-Updated in 2011, Cultural Detective Thailand will help you to better understand the Thais and what motivates your Thai colleagues to superior performance.
+Cultural Detective Thailand will help you to better understand the Thais and what motivates your Thai colleagues to superior performance.

 Cultural Detective Thailand contains the following stories and critical incidents: